Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Point-of-care Ultrasound

 The point-of-care ultrasound (POCUS) program at Danbury Hospital is specifically designed to give internal medicine residents a thorough understanding and proficiency in bedside ultrasonography as it pertains to inpatient medicine.
 It is the first of its kind in our network.
 We run an ultrasound “boot camp” for PGY-1 residents in order facilitate key concepts in basic ultrasonography and probe manipulation.
-All residents then go through a one-week rotation dedicated to POCUS education, with a strong emphasis on bedside didactics and hands-on time with the probes.
+All residents then go through a one-week rotation dedicated to POCUS education with certified faculty, with a strong emphasis on bedside didactics and hands-on time with the probes.
+Our SimLab houses highly specialized mannequins which advanced ultrasound tracking equipment to help guide you as you scan for images.
 Cases are selected from inpatients on the general medical floors, the ICU and the emergency department.
+There is also an Advanced Track where residents can elect for additional training in the critical care setting.

 Our didactic materials are comprehensive and include online modules, the simulation lab, POCUS-dedicated mannequins, standardized patients and, of course, hospitalized inpatients.